 The marine grade aluminum clips of the Climate-Shield Rain Screen system are manufactured to last indefinitely in a properly designed and constructed rainscreen system, so why not use a siding material that will last as long as the rest of the system?
 While a wood rainscreen system will extend the lifetime of the siding, the more durable the siding species, the longer the life expectancy of the siding material.
 The longer a siding system lasts lowers the overall life cycle cost of the system.
 There are a wide range of very good wood siding options for a rain screen application.

-We have selected the following species due to our long experience with their beauty, stability and durability: Ipe, Cumaru, Garapa, FSC Machiche and FSC Santa Maria.
+We have selected the following species due to our experience with their beauty, performance, stability and durability: Ipe, Jatoba (Brazilian Cherry), Garapa, FSC Machiche and FSC Santa Maria.
 We are confident of the performance of these siding materials when properly milled.
 We can provide any of these wood siding materials, with no reservations whatsoever, up to 6” nominal width (4-7/8” coverage).

 Ipe hardwood siding, with its darker brown range of colors and exotic graining makes a stunning rainscreen wood siding material.
 Ipe is highly stable and highly durable and is an excellent choice as a wood siding species.
 Ipe is also rated as a Class A fire resistant siding material.